Oxbridge Admissions Statistics Explained: Teacher’s Guide

 Offers: 4,710

-This data encompasses all applicants at each university and gives a general idea of how likely an individual is to receive an offer.
-As you can see, it’s not particularly high and the trends aren’t positive for applicants right now.
+This data encompasses all applicants at each university and gives a general idea of not only how likely an individual is to receive an offer, but also how likely they are to securing a place.
+As you can see, it’s not particularly high, and the trends aren’t positive for applicants right now.
+You can view the acceptance rates for all courses at Cambridge or Oxford in our definitive guides, including 2024 admissions.

 To put it bluntly, applicant numbers are rising while offer numbers are stagnating or declining.
 That isn’t good for your students, but it’s not something that can be changed.
 However, knowing this information puts them a step ahead of many of their competitors.
 Having an understanding of the Oxbridge landscape is essential to preparing their application to suit Oxbridge expectations.